 Conversion-Focused UX Guidelines for Ecommerce Websites

-What works best right now: guidelines to improve your ecommerce desktop site conversions
+What works best right now: guidelines to improve your ecommerce site conversions

 Best practices are where you start optimization.
 This report gives you the minimum standard for high-converting ecommerce sites.
 You should be at least this good.

-- 247 conversion-focused guidelines on what's typically the best way to build your home page, product and category pages, cart and checkout.
+- 247 desktop and 67 mobile guidelines on what’s typically the best way to build your home page, product and category pages, cart and checkout for maximum conversions.

 - Quantitative metrics to better understand user perceptions of websites quality.